xjm/drupal_core_release/README.md

    `git diff 8.1.6 8.1.7`

-4. Only push your tags and commits using the command the script displays once you have approval from the security team.
+4. Only push your tags and commits using the command the script displays, and only after you have approval from the security team.

 Core branching script: `branch.sh`